 At Whitecross, our main priority is to keep children safe and happy.
-Our internet provider operates a filtering system that restricts inappropriate material and if youchild uses the internet it is under supervision.
+Our Internet provider operates a filtering system that restricts inappropriate material and if your child uses the Internet it is under supervision.

 What can you do at home?

 According to Internetmatters.org.uk, children under the age of five are increasingly using their parents’ computers, smartphones or tablets to play games, use apps, and watch their favourite TV shows.
 They suggest some simple things you can do to make sure they’re using the Internet safely.

 Talk to your child about what the Internet is and explore it together so you can show them all the great fun and educational things they can do.

 Put yourself in control

 Install parental controls on your home broadband.
 Most Internet enabled devices allow you to set parental controls to allow you can manage what content your child can see and how they interact with others online.

 Keep your devices out of reach and set passwords on all your Internet-enabled devices and don’t share them.
 Then you’ll know when and where your child is accessing the Internet.
 You can also make sure they’re not making additional purchases when they’re playing games or using apps.